wp-cli/handbook/commands/core/is-installed.md

 ### EXAMPLES

-    # Check whether WordPress is installed; exit status 0 if installed, otherwise 1
-    $ wp core is-installed
-    $ echo $?
-    1

-    # Bash script for checking whether WordPress is installed or not
+    # Bash script for checking if WordPress is not installed

-    if ! wp core is-installed; then
+    if ! wp core is-installed 2&gt;/dev/null; then
+        # WP is not installed.
+Let's try installing it.
         wp core install
     fi

+    # Bash script for checking if WordPress is installed, with fallback

+    if wp core is-installed 2&gt;/dev/null; then
+        # WP is installed.
+Let's do some things we should only do in a confirmed WP environment.
+        wp core verify-checksums
+    else
+        # Fallback if WP is not installed.
+        echo 'Hey Friend, you are in the wrong spot.
+Move in to your WordPress directory and try again.' fi

 ### GLOBAL PARAMETERS